 The Human Immune Monitoring Center (HIMC)

-Mass cytometry, or CyTOF (DVS Sciences), is a variation of flow cytometry in which antibodies are labeled with heavy metal ion tags rather than fluorochromes.
+Mass cytometry, or CyTOF (Fluidigm), is a variation of flow cytometry in which antibodies are labeled with heavy metal ion tags rather than fluorochromes.
 Readout is by time-of-flight mass spectrometry.
 This allows for the combination of many more antibody specificities in a single samples, without significant spillover between channels.
 We have standardized an immunophenotyping CyTOF panel with 23 antibodies, with other panels to come shortly.
 Experienced CyTOF users can also schedule time on the instrument to run independent experiments; contact email@example.com for details.

 Immunophenotyping: Our 23-antibody CyTOF immunophenotyping panel is designed for use with cryopreserved PBMC, though it could be adapted for other sample types.
 A limited number of additional antibodies can be added to open channels, subject to availability.